psychemedia/storytelling-notes/master-maid.md

 "To-day you must go to Hell and fetch my fire-tax.
 When you have done that you can rest yourself all day, for you must know it is an easy master yon have come to;" and with that off he went.

 "Easy master, indeed!" said the Prince.
 "You may be easy, but you set me hard tasks all the same.
 But I may as well see if I can find your Mastermaid, as you call her.
-I daresay she'll tell me what to do; " and so in he went to her again.
+I daresay she'll tell me what to do;" and so in he went to her again.

 So when the Mastermaid asked what the Giant had set him to do that day, he told her how he was to go to Hell and fetch the fire-tax.

 "And how will you set about it?" asked the Mastermaid.

-"Oh, that yoa mnat tell me," said the Prince. " I have never been to Hell in my life; and even if I knew the way, I don't know how mach I am to ask for."
+"Oh, that yoa mnat tell me," said the Prince.
+"I have never been to Hell in my life; and even if I knew the way, I don't know how mach I am to ask for."

-"Well, I'll soon tell you," said Mastermaid; " you must go to the steep rock away yonder, under the hill-side, and take the club that lies there, and knock on the face of the rock.
+"Well, I'll soon tell you," said Mastermaid; "you must go to the steep rock away yonder, under the hill-side, and take the club that lies there, and knock on the face of the rock.
 Then there will come out one all glistening with fire; to him yon must tell your errand; and when he asks you how much you will have, mind you say, as much as I can carry."

 Yes; he would be sure to say that; so he sat in there with the Mastermaid all that day too; and though evening drew on, he would have sat there till now, had not the Mastermaid put him in mind that it was high time to be off to Hell to fetch the Giant's fire-tax before he came home.
 So he went on his way, and did just as the Mastermaid had told him; and when he reached the rock, he took up the club and gave a great thump.
 Then the rock opened, and out came one whose face glistened, and out of whose eyes and nostrils flew sparks of fire.